Ok3ks/Ok3ks/README.md

 Hi 👋.
 I’m Ayodeji Emmanuel Okedele.
 I'm interested in Data Science, Data Engineering and Machine Learning roles.
-With knowledge of deep learning, Natural Language Processing, My tool stack is Python, SQL, GCP, Pytorch.
+With knowledge of deep learning, Natural Language Processing

 Projects I have worked on include: